 It doesn’t matter if you’re hitting the road for a budget-friendly getaway or taking off for a last-minute family emergency, traveling can get expensive.
-Packing light is one way you can reduce your carload or avoid pricey airline baggage fees.
+Packing light is a way you can avoid pricey airline baggage fees after you’ve done all you can to save on your flight.
 Here are some tips for getting there with just the clothes on your back and smartly packed luggage.

 For domestic airlines, the standard for a carry-on suitcase is 22” tall by 14” wide by 9” deep—or smaller!
 If you’re an expert at stuffing your backpack with your every need, just be sure you haven’t overstuffed your trusty travel companion by measuring its height and width before you leave the house.
 There also may or may not be a weight limit for carry-ons, so check with your airline!
 It’s better to be safe than have to offload any of your things before you reach your gate.